Menu

 On the other hand, due to the presence of an air filter in the airflow path of the air washer, a large part of the dust, pollution, and allergenic substances in the air are easily removed and absorbed.

 Therefore, the cool or warm air blown by the air washer is clean and pure.
-Also, since the water inside the air washer is heated to a great extent and turns into steam, this steam is combined with cool or warm air inside the machine, and its relative humidity increases.
+Moreover, since the water inside the air washer is heated to a great extent and turns into steam, this steam is combined with cool or warm air inside the machine, and its relative humidity increases.
 For this reason, the air washer is a suitable option only for use in areas with dry and semi-arid climates.

 air washer mechanism